meerachotai/benchmark_imprinting/README.md

 #### Counts Files

 If you already have the counts files and are planning to use the helper script `call_imprinting_anderson.R` directly, use one of the two options below:
-* name files exactly with the suffix **`cross_replicate.txt`**, provide the prefix under the option -c AND use option -C to indicate that the files need to be concatenated.
+* Name files exactly with the suffix **`cross_replicate.txt`**, provide the prefix under the option -c AND use option -C to indicate that the files need to be concatenated.
+Each file should have two columns: first column with gene names (including genes from strainA and strainB, labelled uniquely, as given under options -a and -b) and second column with counts.

-**Example:** `counts_cviA_cviB_AxB_1.txt` would require that your input command includes: `-f counts_cviA_cviB_ -C`
+**Example:** `counts_cviA_cviB_AxB_1.txt` would require that your input command includes: `-c counts_cviA_cviB_ -C`

-* merge the files with the first 1:replicates columns for the AxB counts, and replicates+1:replicates\*2 columns for the BxA counts, add a header and provide the one filename under -c and do NOT use the option -C to indicate that the file is already concatenated.
+* Merge the files with a header, the gene names as rownames, the first 1:replicates columns for the AxB counts, and replicates+1:replicates\*2 columns for the BxA counts.
+Provide the one filename under -c and do NOT use the option -C to indicate that the file is already concatenated.
 An example for a concatenated file with 3 replicates is given below:

 **Example:** (the header does not necessarily have to be the one given below:)
 ```